chiwenshi/INFO_6205_502/README.md

 > Specially, in order to avoid that insert a too large object at first and insert too many small objects into the bag we set the capacity from 0.5*capacity to 1.5*capacity.

 ### Calculate the fitness of each individual in the population
-> The fitness function is the sum of all the objects' profit so it just to interate all the individual and calculate the sum of each.
+> The fitness function is the sum of all the objects' profit so it just to iterate all the individual and calculate the sum of each.
 Below is the code:

      private float evaluate(boolean[] unit) {